Help protect our countryside

 KDPA supports renewable energy and wants underground transmission to avoid the negative impacts of overhead lines

-We oppose the current construction parameters of the WRL because of the multiple negative impacts it will have.
+We oppose the construction parameters of the WRL because of the multiple negative impacts it will have.

 The WRL will impact our agricultural production, land values, tourism, visual amenity, liveability, heritage values, environment and well-being of our entire community.